WilliamBergekrans/office-table-tennis/README.md

 ## App Achitecture
 I will use firestore as the DB.
-I will write the backend in Node JS Express.
+I will host the angular app using firebase.
 The frontend will be written in Angular.